MinglangYin/DIMON/README.md

 We introduce a neural operator framework, named DIffeomorphic Mapping Operator learNing (DIMON), which allows AI to learn geometry-dependent solution operators of different types of PDEs on a wide variety of geometries.
 Arxiv: https://arxiv.org/abs/2402.07250

 Data: https://livejohnshopkins-my.sharepoint.com/:f:/g/personal/myin16_jh_edu/Emh_HjEzP9NKh728InPkjvMBXWdvM7mwpLhQ8MblbYnLWw?e=q1j7cB
+Note: Data in example 3 is not included in this link as the heart geometries are patient-specific clinical data.
+Data in Example 3 can be provided by request to the corresponding authors and potentially after an IRB for sharing data is approved.

 ## Environments

-## Laplace
-Solve the Laplace equation on 2D domains.

-## Reaction-Diffusion (RD)
-Solve RD equations on 2D annulus

-## LV (left ventricles)
+## Examples
-Predict electrical wave propagation on patient-specific LVs.
-Note: This is anonymized clinicla data.
+This repository contains three examples: solving the Laplace equation on 2D domains, solving reaction-diffusion equations on 2D annulus, and predicting electrical wave propagation on patient-specific left ventricles.

+To train DIMON, please follow these steps